msabrishami/isc-website-mjhp/markdowns/housing.md

 The scammer uses the leasing process to get your personal information for identity theft.

 **Prevention:** Be careful about the information you provide.
-Only give your Social Security number and other sensitive personal data when you're sure it's a legitimate lease application.
+Only give your Social Security number and other sensitive personal data when you're sure it is a legitimate lease application.

 ### Sublet Scams